colmduff/colm.duffy/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+#subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+Hi!,
+My name is Colm Duffy, and I am highly motivated by environmental and social justice.
+I went to university as a mature student, and that gave me the opportunity to work in many different contexts such as Malawi with the World AgroForestry Centre ([ICRAF](https://www.worldagroforestry.org/))

 ### My story